webdressing/primed/README.md

 =============================

-Ready to go Combo of extended CodeIgniter, HTML5 Boilerplate & Twitter Bootstrap as base or faster and easier web development.
+Ready to go Combo of extended CodeIgniter, HTML5 Boilerplate & Twitter Bootstrap as base for faster and easier web development.

 This Project consists of the Frameworks I most often use for developing a Website.
 It combines a stable, intuitive and well documented Application Framework with contemporary Frontend-Architecture.